10 Most Charming Small Towns in Massachusetts

 Population: 2,994 (as of 2011)

-In addition to being a great beach town, Provincetown is known for having an impressive art scene.
+In addition to being a great beach town, this MA town at the tip of Cape Cod is known for having an impressive art scene.
 You’ll find these galleries along Commercial Street, where you can walk along and pop into each gallery.
 Commercial Street is also an incredible street to walk down and shop along.

 Grab lunch at one of the restaurants lined along the street and poke around in the shops until you find the perfect thing to remember your trip to Provincetown.
 Expect to see a lot of foot traffic in the summer, though, as that’s the busiest time in P-Town.